elasticpath/elasticpath-dev/docs/composer/builder/integrations/integrations-triggers/how-to-use-integration-triggers.md

 ### Webhook trigger responses

 By default, webhook triggers provide an HTTP code 200 ("OK") response to callers of the webhook.
-The response body contains an execution ID, which can be used later to get logs and step results from the Prismatic API.
+The response body contains an execution ID, which can be used later to get logs and step results from the Composer API.
 The response looks like this:

 ```bash